-Shortly after their move to the Bay area, Holland’s wife suggested they should look into obtaining life insurance.
+Shortly after their move, Elizabeth suggested they look into purchasing life insurance.
 This prompted Holland to contact a Met Life representative in the Tampa Bay area.
-Upon meeting, Holland discovered his insurance agent was also from NYC and an instant bond was developed.
-Not only did Holland buy life insurance from his new found friend, but his agent also recruited him to sell insurance products.
+Upon meeting, Holland discovered his insurance agent was also from New York City, and they developed an instant bond.
+Not only did Holland buy life insurance, his new-found friend also recruited him to sell insurance products.

 After a period of time, Holland moved to an independent financial planning firm in Clearwater, Florida.
 At the time, that agency was the largest independent brokerage firm in the area.
-He continued his work there until 1993 when he decided to leave to open his own office called Holland, Angel, and Associates, a financial planning and accounting firm.
+He continued his work there until 1993, when he decided to open his own office, Holland, Angel, and Associates, a financial planning and accounting firm.
 About a year later, the Holland’s broke off from the partnership and launched the Holland Group, Income Tax & Financial Strategies Inc.

-Holland’s wife, Elizabeth, is a significant part of the Holland Group and has worked with him in business since six months after their first date in 1984.
-She is the key person in his office who communicates with all the clients, supervises all the paperwork that comes through the office, and fulfills a myriad of other responsibilities to keep the business progressing.
-Holland’s daughter, Rachel, is also an important part of the Holland Group.
+Elizabeth is a significant part of the Holland Group and has worked with him since six months after their first date in 1984.
+She is the key person in his office who communicates with all clients, supervises all the paperwork and fulfills a myriad of other responsibilities to keep the business progressing.
+Holland’s daughters, Alisha and Rachel, also play an important part of the Holland Group.